OCA/hr/hr_contract_reference/README.rst

 =============

-If you want to modify the format of the sequence, go to Seetings -> Technical -> Sequences & Identifiers -> Sequences and search for the "Contract Reference" sequence, where you modify it's prefix and numbering formats.
+If you want to modify the format of the sequence, go to Settings -> Technical -> Sequences & Identifiers -> Sequences and search for the "Contract Reference" sequence, where you modify its prefix and numbering formats.

 Usage
 =====